SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/our-companies.md

 3. Click the **Add** button below the company list.

-4. The **Find** dialog opens.
-If there are already search criteria entered in this dialog, but they are not ones you want to use, click the **Deactivate all** button to remove them or remove the checks from the checkboxes for the relevant criteria.
+4. The Find screen opens.
+If there are already search criteria entered, but they are not ones you want to use, click the **Deactivate all** button to remove them or remove the checks from the checkboxes for the relevant criteria.

 5. Search for a company.
 See details below.